 (See also Overview of Parasitic Infections.)

 Amebic keratitis may be progressively destructive.
 Most (85%) infected people wear contact lenses.
-Infection is more likely if lenses are worn during swimming or if the lens cleaning solution used is unsterile.
-Some infections develop after the cornea is accidentally scraped.
+Infection is more likely if lenses are worn during swimming or if lens cleaning solution is unsterile.
+Some infections develop after the cornea is accidentally scratched.

-Typically, painful sores develop on the cornea.
+Typically, a painful sore develops on the cornea.
 Symptoms of amebic keratitis include eye redness, excess tear production, sensation of a foreign body, and pain when the eyes are exposed to bright light.
 Vision is usually impaired.

 - Examination and culture of a sample taken from the cornea

-To diagnose amebic keratitis, doctors take a sample of tissue from the cornea to be examined and cultured.
+To diagnose amebic keratitis, doctors take a sample of tissue from the cornea to be examined under a microscope and cultured.

-To help prevent amebic keratitis, people should keep their contact lenses in a sterile solution.
-They should not use a homemade solution.
+To help prevent amebic keratitis, people should clean and store their contact lenses following the recommendations of eye care providers and manufacturers.
+People who wear contact lenses should wash their hands thoroughly before handling contacts and should keep storage solution fresh, not reused, and not topped off.
+They should not use a homemade solution or tap water.
 Also, people should not wear contact lenses while swimming, in hot tubs, or when taking a shower.